 In Lebanon, a spokesman for the Polisario Front guerrillas said war in the Western Sahara would start again, unless Mauritania accepts the latest peace terms.

-In Lebanon, a spokesman for the Polisario Front guerrillas said war in the Western Sahara would start again, unless Mauritania accepts the latest peace terms.
+Background: In Lebanon, a spokesman for the Polisario Front guerrillas said war in the Western Sahara would start again, unless Mauritania accepts the latest peace terms.
 Mr. Al-Hiritani Al-Hassan was addressing a news conference in Beirut on Tuesday (12 December).

 SYNOPSIS: Mr. Hassan is a member of the Polisario forces' Politburo.
 The Algerian backed guerrillas have been fighting for independence int he Western Sahara since 1976, when Spain ceded it's former colony to Mauritania and Morocco.
 The war against Mauritania was halted this year when the Polisario troops declared a unilateral ceasefire in July following the coup which toppled Mauritanian President, Moktar Ould Daddah.
 Mr. Hassan told newsmen that Mauritania's new military leaders headed by Lieutenant-Colonel Moustapha Ould Salek, had shown no desire for continued peace.
 He said Polisario forces would have to adopt a new tactic unless their terms for a negotiated settlement were accepted.